The Physical Origin of Extreme Emission Line Galaxies at High redshifts: Strong {\sc [Oiii]} Emission Lines Produced by Obscured AGNs: Result

 \subsection{Emission Lines}

-We estimate the continuum level with the range of $4800-5200$ \AA, after masking the {\sc H$\beta$} and {\sc [Oiii]$\lambda\lambda$4959,5007} doublets emission lines.
+{For {\Hb}, {\Oiii}$\lambda4959$, and {\OOiii}}, we estimate the continuum level with the range of $4800-5200$ \AA, after masking the {\sc H$\beta$} and {\sc [Oiii]$\lambda\lambda$4959,5007} doublets emission lines.
 For the three {\Oiii} emitters, in addition to masking the emission lines, we visually inspect the vicinity of {\OOiii} to identify and mask the residuals of sky subtraction or the removal of cosmic rays.
 Assuming the continuum flux density remains constant locally, the continuum underlying the {\sc [Oiii]$\lambda$5007} emission line is estimated by using a Monte Carlo method to account for uncertainties in the continuum flux density.
 This approach involves generating 10,000 simulated datasets based on the measured continuum flux densities and their associated measurement uncertainties.
-The median of the posterior predictive probability distribution is adopted as the continuum level at 5007 \AA, with the 68\% confidence interval, determined by the 16th and 84th percentiles, providing the uncertainty measure.
+The median of the posterior predictive probability distribution is adopted as the continuum level at 5007 \AA, with the 68\% confidence interval, determined by the 16th and 84th percentiles, providing the uncertainty measure. {For {\OOii}, {\Ha}, and other emission lines, the continuum level is determined separately using pixels from their respective nearby continua, excluding regions with known emission lines.
+The center of the selected range is adjusted slightly based on the spectral coverage limits.}

 To derive the line fluxes and associated errors, we fit spectral models to the observed spectrum with the error spectrum by the package \texttt{lmfit} \citep{newville_2015_11813}.
 Here the spectral models are composed of a Gaussian model and a constant continuum: